June 28, 2023

 On our slow uphill roadwalk back to the trail crossing, Poledork offered to relieve me of the extra weight.
 But I insisted I was fine.
 We weren’t going much further and there was no reason I couldn’t carry it.
 I was just being a crybaby.

 Upon rejoining the PCT, we moseyed another 1.3 miles north before calling it a day.
 We’d made it to a junction with an old telephone utility road.
 This area seemed as good a place as anything else we were bound to find tonight.
-The road brought with it the added benefit of some relatively flat terrain, and after 17 miles of hiking, we were more than ready to stop and set up camp.
+The abandoned road meant some relatively flat terrain, and after 17 miles of hiking, we were more than ready to stop and set up camp.

 CHANGE OF PLANS